BlankParenthesis/PxlsNetworking/extensions/board_notices.md

 ### PATCH
 Updates a board notice.
 #### Request
-A partial Notice object without an ID (or author if the [users extension](./users.md) is implemented).
+A partial Notice object.
+*NOTE: the author field from the [users extension](./users.md) should not be included here*
 #### Response
 The updated Notice object.
 #### Errors